cosmos/sdk-tutorials/liquidity-module/index.md

 After you see the success message, you can check your balance.

 See your balance at [https://api.testnet.cosmos.network/cosmos/bank/v1beta1/balances/](https://api.testnet.cosmos.network/cosmos/bank/v1beta1/balances/cosmosxxxxx).
-Make sure to replace `cosmosxxxxx` with your address from the previous step.
+Make sure to replace `cosmosxxxxx` with your address.

 ## Send Your Own Token to the Testnet